sinistersnare/SinScheme/README.md

 If you would like to contribute documentation feel free :)

+I am pretty sure this only works on 64bit machines, so dont try on 32bit.

 ## TODO: ##

 `$ clang++ main.cpp /user/local/lib/libgc.a -pthread -o main`